jcoglan/svn2git/README.markdown

     $ svn2git http://svn.yoursite.com/path/to/repo --rootistrunk

+6. The svn repo is in the standard layout but you want to exclude the massive doc directory and the backup files you once accidently added.

+        $ svn2git http://svn.example.com/path/to/repo --exclude doc --exclude '.*~$'

 The above will create a git repository in the current directory with the git version of the svn repository.
 Hence, you need to make a directory that you want your new git repo to exist in, change into it and then run one of the